astralarya/patterns-make/c++project/README.md

     myprog --version

 It also automatically generates help and usage output based on the options described in main.cpp using Initializer.
-You can view this with
+You can view these with

     myprog --help